reasonwithoutrestraint/site/_posts/Original/Ethics/My Position/2019-06-19-Substantive Morality.md

 	- E.g. not just a hierarchy of possible states of affairs (even a deontologist would agree with that).
 The difference is that consequentialist rankings must be determined by the existence of a certain amount of a good.
 Some constant good in the universe that we appeal to to measure utility.
 Needed in order to quantify goodness on a number line.
 - Hedonism:
 	- Pleasure is the single value (this does not include "suffering" or "pain" except as a lack of value).
+	- It doesn't matter who gets the pleasure and whether the pleasure is warranted.
+	- See double-desire adjusted attitudinal hedonomism
 	- Contrast this with pluralism.

 Not all of these features are necessary for all consequentialism.
 All are accepted by hedonistic utilitarianism, but not accepted by all consequentialists.
 Prerequisite list: